eigerco/polkadot-native-storage/doc/testing_guide.md

 To establish HRMP (it's XCMP-lite) communication channels, you can follow the [official guide](https://docs.substrate.io/tutorials/build-a-parachain/open-message-passing-channels/).
 Alternatively, you can try to do it using extrinsics: paraSudoWrapper (used previously to set up parachain) with `sudoEstabllishHrmpChannel`.
 Then you can just enter there two ParaIDs (like 2000 and 2001 - the second ID should come from other external parachain), max capacity and message size.

 When the channel setup is finished you can try to send messages between parachains.
-You can use `pallet-ping` (incorporated as `pingbot`) to send pings between the parachains.
-There is also a possibility to execute an extrinsic or send a message using `polkadotXCM` pallet and `send` [extrinsic](https://docs.substrate.io/tutorials/build-a-parachain/transfer-assets-with-xcm/).
+Please use the official guides mentioned above as things are changing rapidly and the most up-to-date information can be found there.
+PoC code has no custom logic for XCM (uses default XCM endpoint).

 ## Benchmarking
 Please note that the benchmarking process is not ready for the PoC code yet and will be available in the future.
 For now, the weights are set manually.